Spectral anomalies and broken symmetries in maximally chaotic quantum maps: Operator symmetries and level spacing statistics

 Since it commutes with the Saraceno quantization $\hat{B}_{N,A}^{\mathrm{Sar}}$, this allowed for separating the eigenstates of $\hat{B}_{N,A}^{\mathrm{Sar}}$ according to whether they fall in the $+1$ or $-1$ eigenspace of $R_N$, which recovers RMT spectral statistics.

 For the Balazs--Voros quantizations, this suggests considering a similar reflection-like operator, the permutation

 which is a natural reflection candidate (cf. Appendix~\ref{sec:comm-sym}) when considering states that are periodic in position and momentum (vs antiperiodic for Saraceno quantizations).
 The map $\tilde{R}_N$ is equal to $\hat{F}_N^2$ and sends $|x\rangle\mapsto|-x\rangle$ (taken modulo $N$).
 While $\tilde{R}_N$ does not commute with $\hat{B}_N$, it is in some sense \emph{close} to commuting with $\hat{B}_N$.
-In particular, we show in Appendix~\ref{sec:commutators} that the commutator $[\hat{B}_{N,A},\tilde{R}_N]$ has only very few non-decaying matrix elements.
+In particular, we analytically verify in Appendix~\ref{sec:commutators} that the commutator $[\hat{B}_{N,A},\tilde{R}_N]$ has only very few non-decaying matrix elements, and numerically plot the Frobenius matrix norm of the commutator in the bottom left corners of Fig.~\ref{fig:gen-comm}(a-c) in Appendix~\ref{sec:comm-sym}.

 Computing the overlap $\langle\varphi^{(j)}|\tilde{R}_N|\varphi^{(j)}\rangle$ for all eigenvectors $\varphi^{(j)}$ of $\hat{B}_N$, we create the two symmetry classes,

 We can then investigate the level spacing statistics within each approximate symmetry class, which are shown (along with those for the exact Saraceno symmetry classes) in Fig.~\ref{fig:approxsym}.